dlowe-net/irken/README.md

 - `handle001` - used for when the user is logged into the server and ready
 - `handlePRIVMSG` - used for when a message is received on a channel or privately
+- `cmdMSG` - used for sending all messages (but not actions) to a channel or privately.

 Make sure to look at the included plugins for inspiration!